 - Child and Adolescent Mental Health Services (CAMHS)

 How will my child be included in activities outside the classroom?

 All children are given the opportunities to partake in extra-curricular activities and trips.
 Every effort will be made to ensure that children with Special Educational Needs and Disabilities (SEND) are supported by whatever means necessary to join in and enjoy these activities.

 How accessible is the school?

-The school is mainly all on one level, however there is a lift for access to upper floors.
-We also have some disabled access and facilities e.g. ramps and a disabled toilet.
+The school is mainly all on one level; however there is a lift for access to upper floors in the annexe building.
+We also have some disabled access and facilities e.g. changing table, ramps and a disabled toilet.

 How will the school help my child on transfer to the next phase of education?

-The school works closely with other agencies to ensure smooth transition for individuals to appropriate placements.
+The school works closely with other agencies and the future school to ensure smooth transition for individuals to appropriate placements.
 Parents will be invited to be involved in this process throughout.

 What support will there be for my child’s overall well-being?